 Step 3 - Settle the SAAV into the Inclinometer Casing

 Once the Extension Tubes are attached and the SAAV is resting on the bottom of the borehole, mark the position of the SAAV inside the casing on the Extension Tubes.
-Raise the SAAV between 0.5 m and 1 m, then lower it into the casing again using a pumping action similar to churning butter.
+Lift the SAAV between 0.5 m and 1 m and force it down into the casing again using a pumping action similar to churning butter.
 This will cause the SAAV to settle further into the casing.
-Continue to pump the SAAV up and down until you notice that the mark made on the Extension Tube is no longer settling down inside the casing.
+Continue to lift the SAAV up and force it down until you notice that the mark made on the Extension Tube is no longer settling down inside the casing.

 Figure 6: Pumping an SAAV installed in standard inclinometer casing

 Use the SAAV Installation Verification tool from the Diagnostics menu in SAARecorder to confirm that the SAAV is properly settled.
 More information on using this tool is available in the Verifying your SAAV Installation guide.

 Figure 7: The SAAV Installation Verification tool in SAARecorder

 Step 4 - Measure Azimuth Offset with the X-Mark Protractor

 Place the square protractor around the Extension Tube at the top of the ShapeArray.
 Rotate the square protractor until the arrows are pointed to one of the following:

 Place the clear disk marker with the X-Line around the Extension Tube and on top of the square protractor so that the X-Line is aligned with X-Mark on the Extension Tube.
 The X-line, the X-Mark on the Springbox Assembly, and the X-mark on the Extension Tube should now all be aligned.
 Make note of the angle at the X-Line.
 This will be used in Measurand software when specifying the azimuth offset angle of the ShapeArray.

 Figure 8: Align square protractor with desired direction (left) and then align clear plastic disk with X-mark to get azimuth offset (right)